 To get to Kitzbuhel, I needed to fly to Munich (via Frankfurt) and drive about 2.5 hours.
 Since the office had already booked a Lagos-Frankfurt-Munich-Frankfurt-Lagos flight for me (dizzy again!), all I had to do was to book another flight from Frankfurt to Malta and back to Munich.
 Look at God!!

 Tip: When you are going abroad on official duty, if possible, leverage the opportunity to explore.
 For example, you are going to Johannesburg for a meeting that ends on Friday, extend your stay till Sunday and explore the city.
 Of course, I expect you to know that you are fully responsible for additional costs associated with the extended stay (accommodation, flight change costs, feeding, etc).
 Or if you are in Amsterdam for a conference, use the opportunity to drive 2 hours to Belgium to explore Antwerp or Bruges.
-This also applies within Nigeria 0- you go to Abeokuta for a conference, make it a date with Olumo rock.
-You somehow find yourself in Enugu, please spend the weekend exploring Awhum Cave and Waterfall as well.
+This also applies within Nigeria.
+So if you go to Abeokuta for a conference, you also make it a date with Olumo rock.
+If you somehow find yourself in Enugu, please spend the weekend exploring Awhum Cave and Waterfall as well.
 All potential opportunities must be fully maximized o!
 Amen, somebody?

 Because I genuinely believe that shared experiences are typically better than solo experiences, I started looking for people to co-opt into this Maltese weekend plan.
 I finally got my girl Cynthia, who I had traveled with previously (we did Gambia together in 2013), who had a valid Schengen visa and was already in Europe.
 We had been planning to do another quick trip together and this one weekend was when our calendars synced so it was perfect!